junxit/us-congress-bills-111/metadata.md

 - 2009-03-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 16 (Roll no. 148). (text: CR H3765-3766)
 - 2009-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 16 (Roll no. 148).(text: CR H3765-3766)
 - 2009-03-26 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2009-11-04 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2009-12-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2009-12-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2009-12-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 244.